scottvr/retree/README.md

 If it remains forever minimalist, unseen and unused by anyone else, I am ok with that.
 I am quite accustomed to creating things for myself that apparently only I have any desire to exist.
 (See also my art, musings, music, etc.)

-By me, for me, bu thappy to share.
+By me, for me, but happy to share.